TheFruxz/Sparkle/README.md

 implementation("de.jet:jet-javacord:1.0-beta-10.2") // optional add JET-JavaCord
 implementation("de.jet:jet-paper:1.0-beta-10.2") // or JET-Minecraft
 ```

+#### Auth

+You need to have set the system variables `USERNAME` and `TOKEN` to your GitHub-Username and GitHub-Personal-Access-Token,
+to access the packages via the GitHub-Packages Feature.
+You can also use the project variables `gpr.user` and `grp.key`, but
+don't publish them to the web!

 #### INFO

 Using JitPack as an alternative to GitHub Packages is also possible, but it is not recommended,